-Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-We obtained an understanding of the design of internal controls that address the risks of material misstatement relating to recording inventory at the lower of cost or net realizable value.
+The following are the primary procedures we performed to address this critical audit matter.
+We evaluated the design and tested operating effectiveness of certain internal controls that address the risks of material misstatement relating to recording inventory at the lower of cost or net realizable value.
 We tested the accuracy and completeness of the underlying data used in calculating the inventory allowance, including testing of a sample of inventory usage transactions, and recomputed the allowance calculation.
 We also evaluated the Company's ability to accurately estimate the assumptions used to develop the estimate by comparing historical allowance amounts to the history of actual inventory write-offs.
 Furthermore, we reviewed management's business plan and forecasts of future sales.

-Revenue from Contracts with Customers where Revenue is recognized over Time
+Revenue from Contracts with Customers Where Revenue Is Recognized Over Time

 As disclosed in Note 1 of the notes to the Company's consolidated financial statements, the Company recognizes revenues from contracts with customers for the design, manufacture and sale of custom equipment over time when the performance obligation is satisfied by transferring control of the equipment.
 Control of the equipment transfers over time, as the equipment is unique to the specific contract and thus does not create an asset with an alternative use to the Company.
 Revenues and costs are recognized in proportion to actual labor costs incurred, as compared with total estimated labor costs expected to be incurred, during the entire contract.
 Changes to total estimated contract costs or losses, if any, are recognized in the period in which they are determined.
-The Company recorded approximately \$37,572,000 in revenue from custom equipment sales contracts during the year ended September 30, 2022.
+The Company recorded approximately \$34,150,000 in revenue from custom equipment sales contracts during the year ended September 30, 2023.

-Auditing management's estimate of total estimated labor costs expected to be incurred for the entire contract with respect to incomplete contracts, and the percentage of completion on those contracts as of the end of the year involved subjective evaluation and high degree of auditor judgement due to significant assumptions involved in estimating total labor costs to complete.
+Auditing management's estimate of total estimated labor costs expected to be incurred for the entire contract with respect to incomplete contracts, and the percentage of completion on those contracts as of the end of the year involved subjective evaluation and a high degree of auditor judgement due to significant assumptions involved in estimating total labor costs to complete.

-Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-We obtained an understanding of the design of internal controls that address the risks of material misstatement relating to recording revenue from contracts with customers where revenue is recognized over time.
+The following are the primary procedures we performed to address this critical audit matter.
+We evaluated the design and tested operating effectiveness of certain internal controls that address the risks of material misstatement relating to recording revenue from contracts with customers where revenue is recognized over time.
 We tested the accuracy and completeness of the underlying data used in calculating the percentage of completion on incomplete contracts, including review of contracts, change orders, and underlying labor and material costs, and recomputed the percentage of completion on individual contracts.
 We also evaluated the Company's ability to accurately estimate the assumptions used to develop the estimate by comparing historical cost estimates to actual costs on completed contracts.